jonpsilvestri/rcv-election-generator/readme.md

 # Generating random ranked choice voting (RCV) election data

-The program can take the following commandline arguments
+The program can take the following commandline arguments.

 - `--num-voters`: the number of voters in the election (default: 10)
 - `--num-candidates`: the number of candidates in the election (default: 3)